Greginkansas/-openhab-openhab1wiki/Modbus-Binding.md

 ## Item Binding Configuration

-ModbusBindingProvider provides binding for Openhab Items There are three ways to bind an item to modbus coils/registers
+ModbusBindingProvider provides binding for openHAB Items There are three ways to bind an item to modbus coils/registers

 1) single coil/register per item

      Switch MySwitch "My Modbus Switch" (ALL) {modbus="slave1:5"}

-This binds MySwitch to modbus slave defined as "slave1" in openhab.config reading/writing to the coil 5
+This binds MySwitch to modbus slave defined as "slave1" in openhab.cfg reading/writing to the coil 5

 2) separate coils for reading and writing